Alert: Still no arrest days after deadly shooting in Jersey City

 ⚫ City Council president reacts to public reaction

-JERSEY CITY — Investigators continue to search for the gunman who shot and killed a 20-year-old man on Friday.
+JERSEY CITY — Investigators have found the gunman who shot and killed a 20-year-old man on Friday.

 Rahmiere Morris, of Jersey City, was found shot in the torso.